If you're planning to work during your studies, you'll need to be aware of any restrictions that might affect you.

 Tier 4 student visaIf you have a tier 4 student visa, your visa or passport stamp should state "work restricted" or "able to work as authorised by the Secretary of State".
 This means that you have permission to work or volunteer for a restricted number of hours.
 Certain types of work are still prohibited for students even if you have the right to work.

 The number of hours per week that you are allowed to work depends on when you made your last immigration application and the type of course you are studying.
 There are different rules for working in term time and during vacations.

 Check the UKCISA web page for more details of the number of hours you are permitted to work.

 Please note that to enable you to work in the UK, your current immigration permission (visa) must be issued as a Biometric Residence Permit (BRP) or as a vignette (sticker) in your current passport.
 If you current visa is a vignette in your previous passport then you must make an application for your visa to be now issued as BRP to enable you to work.

-Please use Form TOC to make this application and your visa will be re-issued as a BRP to enable you work in the UK.
+Please apply online to make this application and your visa will be re-issued as a BRP to enable you work in the UK.

 If you're studying a 12 month Masters course, you should note that the summer period is set aside for full time study to focus on writing your dissertation.
 It isn't considered a vacation so you shouldn't work full time during this period until you have submitted your dissertation.